nodemailer/mailparser/README.md

 Requirements
 ------------

 You need to have [node-iconv](http://github.com/bnoordhuis/node-iconv) installed.
-Update *mime.js* to point to the correct location.

 If node-iconv becomes a npm package, I'll make a package from mailparser too.